 However, this may not be the best option if you’re looking for more flexibility in your holdings or want to open a trust or 529.

 SoFi Invest’s automated investing platform is ideal for these types of investors:

 - New investors.
 Access to educational resources and certified financial advisers make this automated investing platform a good choice for new investors.

 - Passive investors.
 Open an account and let SoFi create a portfolio for you based on your goals, risk tolerance and investment horizon.

 - Investors saving for retirement.
 Save for your golden years using a traditional, Roth or SEP IRA.
 Or, rollover an existing retirement account.

 How does SoFi work?

 SoFi works like many other robo-advisors but takes a slightly different approach.
-From start to finish, here’s how SoFi handles wealth management:
+From start to finish, here’s how SoFi handles automated investing: